SAIL-UA/okn-page/06-ruralkg-terms.md

 * `treatment:TreatmentProvider` - An entity, such as a clinic or hospital, that offers treatment.

 **Properties**
+* `treatment:address` - The full street address of the provider.
+* `treatment:alias` - A secondary or alternative name for the provider.
+* `treatment:inCity` - Links a provider to its `City` instance.
+* `treatment:name` - The primary name of the provider.
+* `treatment:phone` - The provider's phone number.
 * `treatment:providesService` - **Key linking property.** Connects a `TreatmentProvider` to a `MentalHealthService` that it offers.
+* `treatment:zipcode` - The provider's postal ZIP code.

 ### Substance Abuse (`substanceabuse`)
 Models substances and incident types sourced from the National Survey on Drug Use and Health (NSDUH).